KoStard/HermesCLI/README.md

 ### Command-line Options

-- `--model`: Specify the AI model to use (e.g., claude, bedrock-claude, gemini, openai, ollama)
+- `--model`: Specify the AI model to use (e.g., claude, bedrock-claude, gemini, openai, ollama, deepseek)
 - `--prompt`: Specify the initial prompt directly from the command line
 - `--prompt-file`: Specify a file containing the initial prompt
 - `--append` or `-a`: Append the AI's response to a specified file